seam/migration/open18_java_ee_6/migration_steps.rst

 CDI extensions!
 This migration turns to a portable extension called CDI Query to fill the gap.

-CDI works similar to the Home and Query classes of Seam 2 and DAO classes of the past, and quite neatly couples some of the features of JPA 2 with it.
+CDI Query works similar to the Home and Query classes of Seam 2 and DAO classes of the past, and quite neatly couples some of the features of JPA 2 with it.
 Creating a DAO, as per `the documentation <http://ctpconsulting.github.com/query>`_ is very easy.
 It involves an annotation and extending an interface.
 Additional queries can be added as well if needed.
 It's use of the Static Metamodel objects from JPA 2 make an excellent replacement for the Query object.
 CDI Query also supports using named queries, native queries and simple auditing.
 All wonder features out of the box.